How EU GEA licences authorise the export of specified controlled dual-use goods to certain countries outside the EU.

 To establish if you can export under authority of a particular EU GEA, you need to review if you can meet all the terms and conditions of the licence.
 You must read and understand the licence carefully.

-To help you determine if an EU GEA is appropriate for your exports, you can use the OGEL Checker tool on the Checker Tools website (registration required).
+To help you determine if an EU GEA is appropriate for your exports, you can use the OGEL checker tool.
 This is a database which helps you check whether an Open General Licence (OGL) or an EU GEA provides coverage for a particular item or destination.